suodrazah/murdoch_blocklist/README.md

 This is simply a list created for my personal use in blocking Murdoch assets at a DNS level.
 Feel free to make use of it as you see fit.

-Specifically created for Pi-hole compatibility.
+Specifically created for https://pi-hole.net/ compatibility.

 Manually and irregularly updated by myself.